magicleap/arcloud/setup/README.md

 **mapping**, **localization**, and **spacial anchors**.
 It is easily installed by the customer utilizing Kubernetes on their own preferred cloud infrastructure.

 ## Setting up AR Cloud
 Setting up Magic Leap AR Cloud is a three step process.
 1. Review and setup the [system requirements](#system_requirements).
 2. Download and install AR Cloud.
 3. Verify your installation.

 ### System Requirements
 - [Kubernetes](https://kubernetes.io) is required with the following [minimum requirements](#kubernetes-minimum-requirements)
 - [Istio](https://istio.io/) is required with the following following [minimum requirements](#istio-minimum-requirements)
+- [Helm](https://helm.sh/) is required with the following following [minimum requirements](#helm-minimum-requirements)
-- The following will be installed by default during the setup process.\
+- The following will be installed by default during the setup process.
   These can be excluded for advanced deployments if using existing installations of these services.
    - [PostgreSQL](https://www.postgresql.org/)
    - [Nats](https://nats.io/)